atoz-guy/atoz0guy/README.md

 ### 🛡️ Cybersecurity Student @ UCSD | 🛠️ 10+ Year Micro-Soldering Expert | 💻 Aspiring SOC Analyst

-I am a Cybersecurity student at the **University of California, San Diego (UCSD)**.
+I am a Cybersecurity student at the **University of California, San Diego**.
 I bring over a decade of professional experience in advanced hardware diagnostics and micro-soldering to the digital security space.
 I specialize in the "Physical Layer" of IT—understanding systems from the silicon up.

 ---

 ### 🚀 What I'm Working On
-- 🎓 **Academic:** Completing my B.S. in Cybersecurity at UCSD.
+- 🎓 **Academic:** Completing my Professional Certificate in Cybersecurity at **UCSD** extended studies.
-- 📜 **Certifications:** Currently pursuing the **Practical Help Desk Associate (PHDA)** and **LPIC-1**.
+- - 📜 Certifications: UCSD Professional Certificate in Cybersecurity.
+Pursuing **PSAA** (Practical SOC Analyst Associate), **LPIC-1** (Linux Professional Institute Certificate), and **PCEP** (Certified Associate in Python Programming).
 - 🐍 **Automation:** Learning Python (3-4 hours/week) to automate IT support workflows.
 - ♻️ **Sustainability:** Developing better IT Asset Disposal (ITAD) and resource recovery methods.